hyperledger/identus-cloud-agent/docs/docusaurus/dids/create.md

 To check that the DID document is correctly populated, test the created DID against the resolution endpoint.

-Replacing the `{DID_REF}` with the long-form DID and the response should return the DID document.
+Replacing the `{DID_REF}` with the long-form DID, and the response should return the DID document.
-Replacing the `{DID_REF}` with the short-form DID and the resolution should fail since the DID is not yet published.
+Replacing the `{DID_REF}` with the short-form DID, and the resolution should fail since the DID is not yet published.

 ```bash
 curl --location --request GET 'http://localhost:8080/prism-agent/dids/{DID_REF}' \